moetunes/Nextwm/README.md

 	* e.g. Whether the bar is at the top or bottom
 	* font, colours, border width, default mode etc (see the sample rc file).
   * In the rc file, lines starting with a hash are ignored.
+  * Desktop switcher can show number of open windows on unfocused desktops and in fullscreen mode
+  * Option to show number of windows open in the desktop switcher in the config and rc file
+  * Clicking on the current desktop in the switcher will focus the next window

 ###Installation